 Selected Social Determinants of Health for Rural Montana

-Collects and disseminates information within the state, improves recruitment and retention of health professionals into rural areas, provides technical assistance to attract more federal, state, and foundation funding for rural health, and coordinates rural health interests and activities across the state.
+Works to improve access to quality healthcare for rural Montana residents by providing leadership and resources to healthcare and community organizations.
+Focuses on recruitment and retention of health professionals into rural areas, provides technical assistance, and coordinates rural health interests and activities across the state.

 There are more organizations related to Montana in the organizations section.